geoffreylitt/wildcard-onward-paper/paper.md

 These approaches have many differences, but they all share something in common: an imperative programming model, with mutable variables, conditionals and loops.
 End users ultimately must use these traditional programming constructs to express their ideas, and the object of interest is a _script_, a sequence of commands.

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
 Direct manipulation is the de facto standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
-In this work, we ask: what would it look like to build a software customization interface that deeply relies on direct manipulation?
-We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to construct queries, edit data, and compute derived values through direct manipulation of structured data.
+In this work, we ask: what would it look like to build a software customization interface that  relies on direct manipulation?
+We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to run queries and computations through direct manipulation of data.

 In this paper we present a technique called _table-driven customization_ which applies these ideas from visual query interfaces in the context of software customization.
 We augment an application's UI with a table view, where the user can see and manipulate the structured data inside an application.
 Changes in the table view result in immediate corresponding changes to the original user interface of the application, enabling the user to customize an application with live feedback.
-The table view and the original UI serve as coordinated _multiple representations_ of the same underlying state.

-To demonstrate the viability of this approach, we have developed a browser extension called Wildcard which implements table-driven customization in the context of the Web.
-Wildcard is compatible with existing unmodified applications because it uses web scraping techniques to extract relevant state into a table and to reify changes in the original application UI.
-In [@sec:examples] we present a many examples of using Wildcard to implement useful customizations across real websites, ranging from sorting lists of data to adding whole new features to applications.
+We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
+In [@sec:examples] we concretely introduce the key ideas of table-driven customization by presenting several examples of real customizations implemented in Wildcard.

-In [@sec:architecture] explain the _table adapter_ abstraction, which allows many different types of underlying state to be bidirectionally mapped to a table of data.
-We explore how table adapters are general enough to support many customizations beyond the ones we've built so far in Wildcard; we also discuss how applications could be re-architected to expose tabular data directly to end users, rather than relying on web scraping techniques.
+In [@sec:architecture] we explain the architecture of table-driven customization.
+We focus on the _table adapter_ abstraction, which allows many different types of underlying state to be bidirectionally mapped to a table of data.
+We describe certain types of table adapters we've built in Wildcard; we also describe future adapters that could be supported in the general paradigm.

-In [@sec:prototype] we discuss in more detail the implementation of the Wildcard browser extension.
-We reflect on the experience of using the tool to customize websites, and some of the challenges from the perspective of programmers and end users.
+We have used Wildcard to build real customizations for 11 different websites.
+In [@sec:evaluation] we present reflections from this process: customizations we were able to build, limitations we encountered, and reflections on the ease of integrating scraping logic with real websites.

-Table-driven customization embodies several design principles for building customizable software systems, discussed in [@sec:discussion]:
+Table-driven customization embodies several design principles for building customizable software systems, discussed in [@sec:themes]:

 * *Customization by direct manipulation*: End users should be able to customize an application by examining and modifying its data, rather than by writing imperative scripts.
 * *Third-party semantic wrappers*: Typically, customization tools which don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we suggest a community-maintained library of semantic wrappers around existing applications, offering end users a more convenient semantic API for customization.